iBicha/UnityYoutubePlayer/README.md

 To allow maximum platform compatibilty (e.g. mobile, desktop) and to be able to update the library without rebuilding the game, we're using [youtube-dl-server](https://github.com/iBicha/youtube-dl-server) web API.

 The package uses a free instance of the server hosted on heroku (shared between everyone).
-For better reliability and performance, it is recommanded to host this on your own.
+For better reliability and performance, it is recommended to host this on your own.

+Starting with 1.5.1, this package downloads and uses `youtube-dl` locally on Desktop platforms.

 ### How do I host my own youtube-dl server?
  - Go to [youtube-dl-server](https://github.com/iBicha/youtube-dl-server)